HOW DOES it work ?

 Minor assaults or property damage

-Local ordinances breaches and civil enforcement matters
+Breaches of local ordinances and civil enforcement matters

-Serious crimes — police take over (Priority I offences (maximum penalty ≥ 7 years)):
+Serious crimes — police take over:

 What Can Deputies Do?

-Enforce local ordinances and council regulations
+Enforce local council ordinances and regulations

 Provide security at courts and public facilities